microsoft/serial-monitor-cli/README.md

 # Serial Monitor Cli

-> This repo has been populated by an initial template to help get you started.
-Please
-> make sure to update the content to build a great experience for community-building.

 As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
 - Updating SUPPORT.MD with content about this project's support experience
 - Understanding the security reporting process in SECURITY.MD
 - Remove this section from the README